Marmuvar/PharmDash/README.md

 Clicking on the bar plots in items 1 - 3 displays details for related generic products.
 The patent summary in item 4 does not display any additional information when clicked.

 The last graph provides a chronological display of brand product approvals along the x axis and generic product approval dates along the y axis.
 Total count is displayed through the tile color.

+## Improvements and Issues

+Potential improvements to the app consider the following UI and code changes:

+*Add display of patent information to branded products

+*Display mixture of patented vs. unpatented products

+*Refactor to make the UI and Server code modular for each tab

+Known issues with the app:

+*In limited cases, there are discrepancies between the approval date listed in the brand product table and the generic approval table.
+As a result, no generic data is displayed when clicking on bars in the brand graph.

+This issue occurs when a lower brand strength was approved at a later date, resulting in a renumbering of the product numbers by the FDA.
+During data consolidation, the tables relied on the assigned product number rather than date to determine the earliest approval date.
+In future updates, the earliest date should be used.